Semi-bandit Optimization in the Dispersed Setting: Introduction

-\paragraph{Main Results and Techniques.} $\,$
+\paragraph{Main Results and Techniques.}

-\textit{Semi-bandit Regret Bounds in the Dispersed Setting.} It is not always possible to achieve sub-linear regret for piecewise Lipschitz loss functions \citep{Littlestone88:LQ, BenDavid09:AgnosticOL, Rakhlin11:OL}. \citet{Balcan17:Dispersion} provide regret bounds in the full-information and bandit feedback settings under a dispersion condition that roughly measures the number of discontinuous functions in any balls of a given radius, and which is satisfied for a diverse collection of combinatorial algorithm configuration problems.
-In this paper, we introduce a simplified version of this condition that captures what is asymptotically important for our regret bounds. \begin{definition} The sequence of loss functions $\ell_1,\ell_2,\dots$ is \emph{$\beta$-dispersed} for the Lipshitz constant $L$ if for all $T$ and for all $\epsilon \geq T^{-\beta}$, we have that, in expectation, the maximum number of functions among $\ell_1,\dots,\ell_T$ which are not $L$-Lipshitz in any $\epsilon$-ball contained in $\configs$ is at most $\tilde O(\epsilon T)$.
-That is, for all $T$ and for all $\epsilon \geq T^{-\beta}$, we have
+\itparagraph{Semi-bandit Regret Bounds in the Dispersed Setting.} It is not always possible to achieve sub-linear regret for piecewise Lipschitz loss functions \citep{Littlestone88:LQ, BenDavid09:AgnosticOL, Rakhlin11:OL}. \citet{Balcan17:Dispersion} provide regret bounds in the full-information and bandit feedback settings under a dispersion condition that roughly measures the number of discontinuous functions in any ball of a given radius, and which is satisfied for a diverse collection of combinatorial algorithm configuration problems.
+In this paper, we introduce a related and more general version of this condition that captures what is asymptotically important for our regret bounds. \begin{definition} The sequence of loss functions $\ell_1,\ell_2,\dots$ is \emph{$\beta$-point-dispersed} for the Lipschitz constant $L$ if for all $T$ and for all $\epsilon \geq T^{-\beta}$, we have that, in expectation, the maximum number of functions among $\ell_1,\dots,\ell_T$ that fail the $L$-Lipschitz condition for any pair of points at distance $\epsilon$ in $\configs$ is at most $\tilde O(\epsilon T)$.
+That is, for all $T$ and for all $\epsilon \geq T^{-\beta}$, we have $ \expect \bigl[ \max_{\rho,\rho'}\scount{t\in[T] \,:\, |\ell_t(\rho) - \ell_t(\rho')| > L\norm{\rho - \rho'}_2} \bigr] = \tilde O(\epsilon T). $ where the max is taken over all $\rho, \rho' \in \configs : \norm{\rho - \rho'}_2 \leq \epsilon$. \end{definition} Note that the righthandside $\tilde O(\epsilon T)$ is roughly the number $L$-Lipschitz failures one would expect across $T$ functions for a pair of points at distance $\epsilon$ if Lipschitz failures are distributed reasonably randomly, and their probability of occuring between a pair of points at distance $\epsilon$ is roughly proportional to $\epsilon$.
+The definition of $\beta$-dispersion measures how small $\epsilon$ can be while maintaining the correctness of this rough bound for the loss functions $\ell_i$.